Bitpanda Ecosystem Token (BEST) Trading Up 1.7% This Week

-Bitpanda Ecosystem Token (BEST) traded flat against the U.S. dollar during the 1-day period ending at 11:00 AM Eastern on July 12th.
-Bitpanda Ecosystem Token has a total market cap of $436.90 million and $212.93 worth of Bitpanda Ecosystem Token was traded on exchanges in the last day.
-One Bitpanda Ecosystem Token token can currently be bought for about $0.60 or 0.00001025 BTC on major cryptocurrency exchanges.
-Over the last seven days, Bitpanda Ecosystem Token has traded 1.7% higher against the U.S. dollar.
+Bitpanda Ecosystem Token (BEST) traded flat against the dollar during the 1 day period ending at 10:00 AM ET on July 14th.
+One Bitpanda Ecosystem Token token can now be purchased for about $0.60 or 0.00001025 BTC on exchanges.
+Bitpanda Ecosystem Token has a market cap of $436.90 million and approximately $212.93 worth of Bitpanda Ecosystem Token was traded on exchanges in the last day.
+Over the last week, Bitpanda Ecosystem Token has traded 1.7% higher against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.